wlads/reefpoints/source/posts/2014-04-30-understanding-validation-graphs.md

 ember-validations has *eager validations*.
-This means when the property that is associated with any number of validations changes those validations are run again to determine the state of the model.
+This means when the property that is associated with any number of validations changes those validations will run again to determine the state of the model.
 This is great for client side apps that need to show the current state of the entire model any time you make a change, say during a user sign up.
 I might want to disable the Submit button if there are any failing validations.
 If I make a correction I want the error message to go away once the correction is made.
-I should not have to wait on form submission to see my errors.
+I should not have to wait upon form submission to see my errors.

 How does ember-validations do this?
 Let's say you have the following